dheero/OBF.github.io/wiki/Minutes:2009_ConfCall.md

                 (code.google.com; etc)

 3. BOSC 2010 - held with ISMB2010 in Boston, MA, USA
-4. Hackathons 2010 (Tokyo hackathon in Feb 2010)
+4. Hackathons 2010 (Tokyo hackathon in Feb 2010) will involve some OBF projects/developers
+5. BoD membership and succession.
+Need plan to elect new BoD members and rotate officers.
-5. Additional topics proposed by community
+6. Additional topics proposed by community